dfulla/CanSAS_dfm/README.md

     1. python SAS_CanSAS.py
     2. the program prints the files .ABS files available
     3. user may copy/paste a combination of two files
+    4. h5 file is created with data from the .ABS files
   2. option 2:
     1. python SAS_CanSAS.py file1.ABS file2.ABS
     2. file1 and file2 need to belong to the same sample.
 It will be verified.
+    3. h5 file is created with data from the .ABS files
+2. **open_tables.py**
+   1. option 1:
+     1. python open_tables
+     2. Displays the h5 and/or hdf5 files available
+     3. User copy/pastes one file
+     4. Prints the structure of the h5 file (groups, datasets, array dimensions etc)
+   2. option 2:
+     1. python file.h5
+     2. prints the structure of the h5 file (groups, datasets, array dimensions etc)
+3. **open_h5.py**
+   1. option 1:
+     1. python open_h5.py
+     2. user gets files available from the program
+     3. user select one file
+     4. program creates a dictionary
+   2. option 2:
+     1. python open_h5.py file.h5
+     2. program creates a dictionary